 What are you finding most challenging about culinary school?

 I found that the advance dining room class was the most challenging of all my classes in culinary school.
 Only because I have never worked in that capacity and it was totally new to me.

 Lots of young people ask me for advice about going to culinary school.
 What advice would you give them before they make a commitment?

-The advice I would give new students starting out before committing to culinary school would try to get a job in a restaurant and gain “hands on experience.” first.
-A lot of kids start culinary school and have never been exposed to what it truly is like to work in a restaurant.
+I would advise new students starting out before committing to culinary school to try to get a job in a restaurant and gain "hands-on experience." first.
+Many kids start culinary school and have never been exposed to what it truly is like to work in a restaurant.
 The good and bad, the long hours and hard sweat.